VishnuK11/Machine-Learning/Readme.md

 This repository contains the excercises completed on the Machine learning course offered by Coursera.

 ## Summary
-The course covered topics of Supervised Learning and Unsupervised learning.
-Topics on Linear Regression, Logistic Regression, Neural Network, Regularization, and Support Vector Machines were covered in Supervised Learning.
-K-means, Principal Component Analysis, Anamoly Detection, and Recommender Systems were also covered.
+The course covered topics on Supervised Learning and Unsupervised learning.
+Topics of Linear Regression, Logistic Regression, Neural Network, Regularization, and Support Vector Machines were covered in Supervised Learning.
+Further, K-means, Principal Component Analysis, Anamoly Detection, and Recommender Systems were also covered.

 ## Excercise List
 The repository contains excercise on: